-You can insert tokens into a field using the Insert Token popup near the field or by choosing Insert Token from the Edit menu.
+You can insert tokens into a field using the Insert Token popup near the field or by choosing from the Edit ➤ Insert Token menu.
 You can also start typing a token and use type completion to complete the token.
-You can insert a token by name by choosing Insert Token by Name from the Edit menu.
+You can insert a token by name by choosing the Edit ➤ Insert Token by Name menu.